princessds/codenamesRPC/README.md

 # codenamesRPC

-discord RPC for the webbrowser game codenames i was planning on adding a way to view the role of the player as well but i cant find an easy way to do so
+discord RPC for the webbrowser game codenames

+i was planning on adding a way to view the role of the player as well but i cant find an easy way to do so

+might make a nice accessilibity shortcut from start menu in the future

 - Explanation: